 Enter

-: While your cursor is on an event, open that event in its original file.
+: While your cursor is on an event, open that event in

 f